SRT

 Application in Therapeutic BDSM

-In the context of Therapeutic BDSM, SRT is used in scenes to help clients rescript their relationship with their trauma.
+In the context of SRT, Therapeutic BDSM is used to help clients rescript their relationship with their trauma.
 Through carefully negotiated scenes with the guidance of a therapist and BDSM practitioner, clients can process stored trauma, experience a new narrative of power or release, and ultimately achieve self-reconciliation.

 The Modality